uktrade/stream-unzip/docs/get-started.md

 This installs the latest version of stream-unzip, and the latest compatible version of all of its dependencies.

-If you regularly install stream-unzip, such as during application deployment, to avoid unexpected changes as new versions are released, you can pin to specific versions.
+To avoid unexpected changes as new versions are released you can pin to a specific version of stream-unzip.
 [Poetry](https://python-poetry.org/) or [pip-tools](https://pip-tools.readthedocs.io/en/latest/) are popular tools that can be used for this.

 ## Usage